 Once you have confirmed with your hosting provider that you have Shared SSL and then paste this code in wp-config.php:

 This plugin is a superb security solution in general, but some key features make it even better.
-First of all, it runs a WordPress security scan.
+First of all, it runs a website security scan.
 It also pays close attention to preventive measures so you actually stop WordPress hacking from happening in the first place.
 To protect admin area, it will remove error information from the login page.

 That may not sound like much, but the error message actually helps hackers find out if they had gotten anything right.
 Removing the message (hint) takes away that advantage.
-If you want to avoid WordPress hacking, get at least some of these plugins set up.
+If you want to avoid hacking, get at least some of these plugins set up.

-The rest of the tips requiring tinkering with your WordPress installations, which brings along some risk.
+The rest of the tips requiring tinkering with your WP installations, which brings along some risk.
 If you'd rather not tinker around with your installation, you might want to hire a WordPress developer to help you out.

 Let’s get this straight: wp-includes is the core.
 It should be left alone, even by you.
 And by no means should it be left accessible to potential hackers.